ecamellini/WD0122-M1-D13/README.md

 ### Main JS functionalities

 - Click on a day --> the day gets selected and the appointments for the day are visualized
-- Click on save meeting
+- Click on save appointment
-    --> collect the values of the inputs (time and name) and save a meeting for the day --> "refresh" the list of meetings for the day to show it immediately
+    --> collect the values of the inputs (time and name) and save an appointment for the day --> "refresh" the list of appointments for the day to show it immediately